Life on Distant Hill Blog ... Chaga Mushroom

 Documented as early as 4600 years ago, Chaga was used by Asian folk medicine practitioners to maintain a healthy life energy balance or “Chi”, preserve youth, promote longevity, and boost the body’s immune system.
 It was ingested by the local people of the Siberian mountains as a Chaga Tea, with a flavor that resembles coffee.
 It was also smoked, or applied to the skin.

-Laboratory studies on extract of chaga mushroom have indicated possible future potential in cancer therapy, as an antioxidant, in immunotherapy, and as an anti-inflammatory.
+Laboratory studies on extract of chaga have indicated possible future potential in cancer therapy, as an antioxidant, in immunotherapy, and as an anti-inflammatory.
 For medicinal use, an extract is needed to make the active components available to humans.